Frequently Asked Questions

 Where do your stories come from?

-We source from the BBC, The Guardian, NHS England, GOV.UK, university press offices, local news outlets via Google News, and reader submissions.
-Every published article cites its primary source, and source attribution is recorded in structured data on each post.
+We source from the BBC, The Guardian, NHS England, GOV.UK, university press offices, local news outlets via Google News, reader submissions and our charity partners.
+Every story we publish to search either names its source or comes first-hand from the people involved, and we verify before we publish.

 How do you decide what counts as "good news"?

 Each story passes a positivity score, a relevance check against a target town or region, and a six-stage publishing gate covering source attribution, content integrity, deduplication and metadata completeness.
-Stories that score neutral or negative are rejected.
+A story must clear a genuine positivity threshold to be published.
 The bar is editorial, not algorithmic alone.

 Do you cover all of England?

-We currently cover 133 English cities and towns, organised in four tiers from major cities like London, Manchester and Birmingham through to smaller towns above 30,000 population.
-Browse the full list on the cities page.
+We gather news from towns and cities across England, from major cities like London, Manchester and Birmingham through to smaller towns.
+Browse the list on the cities page.

 Can I submit a story idea?